shashank-ssriva/ola-cabs-total-fare-calculator/README.md

 ₹478
 ```
-The second one calculates the total amount based on the output of first script.
+The second script ``OlaFareTotal.sh`` calculates the total amount based on the output of first one.

 ## Requirements
 * Python 3+.